awslabs/StsOidcDriver/README.md

 #### I'm getting a failure from my OpenID Provider that doesn't redirect back to the OIDC driver

-If you're getting a failure from your OpenID Provider, such as an invalid redirect_uri, your IDP may not redirect your browser back to the tool to finish OAuth.
+If you're getting a failure from your OpenID Provider, such as an invalid redirect_uri, your OpenID provider may not redirect your browser back to the tool to finish the OIDC flow, or give you an error message from the tool.
+In such an event, your OpenID provider will usually give a meaningful error message that tells you what you have to do.

-The tool will remain listening, and if you're encountering errors from your you should terminate the tool (ctrl+c) and run it again after your OpenID Provider has been updated.
+The tool will remain listening for up to two minutes, and if you're encountering errors from your you should terminate the tool (ctrl+c) and run it again after your OpenID rrovider has been updated and you're ready to try again.

-As users may have to enter usernames, passwords, and MFA credentials we were hesitant to be prescriptive with a timeout for this tool.